-Most ECE program directors supported DCCECE procedures limiting access to the ECE facility, but some found this challenging.
+ECE program directors generally supported DCCECE pandemic procedures but some disagreed with requirements regarding group size and face masks challenging.
 More than 9 out of 10 (91 percent) of center and home-based program directors "agree" or "strongly agree" that adults should receive COVID screening before entering the facility, and 89 percent reported supporting the requirement that access to the facility is limited to children and staff (see Exhibit 2 and Appendix C, Tables C2a-C2d).
 Many focus group participants noted that having staff leave the classroom to receive children in the morning required new systems for staffing and coordination.
 Participants reported that preventing parents from entering the program reduced parents' ability to engage in their child's learning and decreased communication between educators and families.
 This was particularly true for families who have internet connectivity issues and are not able to participate in Zoom conferences.
 According to one participant who worked in a program where staff now meet students at their car for drop off each morning, "parent communication suffers greatly with pick up [and] drop off."